turingschool/front-end-curriculum/projects/module-3/weathrly.md

 ### Note on the API

 The free version of the API has a rate limit of 60 calls per minute.
 Just be conscious of changes that you are making to the application such that you don't frustrate yourself too much being locked out each minute.

+You can see some of the limitations of the free version of the API [here](https://openweathermap.org/price), like request rate limits and what data is available for free.
 </section>

 <!-- ## ESLint